ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

 ### Notifications Table
 - Users can view and update their own notifications
 - System can create notifications for any user

+### Bank Accounts Table
+- Admins can view, create, update, and delete their own bank accounts
+- Only admins can manage bank accounts
+- Each admin can have multiple bank accounts, but only one can be marked as default

 ---